 Dr. Cote is a member of the American Optometric Association, Low Vision Section, and the Vermont Optometric Association.

 Dr. Cote resides in Essex with her husband Joe, son David and daughter Genevieve.

 Dr. Phillip joined EyeCare of Vermont in 2005.
 She earned her Bachelor of Science degree from Dalhousie University Halifax Nova Scotia Canada in 2001.
 She later received her Doc. of Optometry degree from Indiana University School of Optometry in 2005.

 Dr. Phillip is a member of the American Optometric Association, Cornea & Contact Lens Section, and Vermont Optometric Association.She resides in South Burlington with her husband Rod, and sons Christian, Elijah, and Graham.

 Rebecca Busier joined Eyecare of Vermont in 2007.
 In 2003 she received a Bachelor of Science from Lehigh University in Bethlehem, PA.
 She attended optometry school at The New England College of Optometry and graduated in 2007.
 Dr. Busier is a member of the AOA and VOA.

 She currently resides in Hinesburg with her husband Kyle and their children, Ramsey and Chloe.

 Dr. Patterson joined Eyecare of Vermont in 2014.
 She received her Bachelor of Science from the University of Missouri in 2009 and her Doctor of Optometry from the Pacific University College of Optometry in 2014.
 Dr. Patterson has provided care in a range of clinical settings in Oregon and Washington.
-Dr. Patterson is a member of the American Optometric Association, Vermont Optometric Association, and the Ocular Nutrition Society.
-She currently resides in Burlington.
+Dr. Patterson is a member of the American Optometric Association and the Vermont Optometric Association.